For any teacher, the importance of extracurriculars for high school students is probably already well-known.

-For high schools that have a lack of extracurricular activities on offer, the first step to improving your student’s chances is to implement valuable activities that can support their plans.
+For high schools that lack extracurricular activities, the first step to improving your student’s chances is to implement valuable activities that can support their plans.
 While not all extracurriculars need to be run and sponsored by the school – with the community and employment-based opportunities available – it’s still a good idea to provide at least a few clubs or choices to choose from.
-Picking activities that show talent, express positive traits, and provide experience are a fantastic place to start.
+Picking activities that show talent, express positive traits, and provide experience are fantastic places to start.

 If you’ve started from scratch with an empty list of extracurricular activities at your school, the best way to start is by creating a balanced set of options for students.
 If you want to go the extra mile, you can also provide resources for extracurriculars and opportunities in the wider community.
 However, it does show initiative from students if they have to work to find something they are passionate about.

-If you’re able to populate a resource list with a few opportunities for each category, then your students will be in a better position to access those additional skills and look like a better prospects during admissions.
+Suppose you can populate a resource list with a few opportunities for each category.
+In that case, your students will be in a better position to access those additional skills and look like better prospects during admissions.
 While you shouldn’t necessarily set up these clubs and activities yourself, you can facilitate the creation of groups by approaching students you think would benefit.
-This not only ensures they’re involved in an extracurricular but also offers the additional boost of leadership for founding and running a brand-new club or group.
+This ensures they’re involved in an extracurricular and offers the additional leadership boost for founding and running a brand-new club or group.

 For extracurriculars to work, students must be involved, enthusiastic, and committed to making those activities work for them.
 As such, implementing extracurricular activities means working directly with students in the first instance, but taking a hands-off approach after.

 Some clubs may require teacher supervision, coaching, and similar additional resources.
-But for the majority of extracurriculars, leaving it down to the students is the best thing to do to ensure they succeed.
+But for most extracurriculars, leaving it down to the students is the best thing to do to ensure they succeed.

-Your high school might have dozens of extracurriculars that are ideal for your students, or maybe there’s plenty of scopes to bring in new options for students to try.
+Your high school might have dozens of extracurriculars ideal for your students, or there are plenty of scopes to bring in new options for students to try.
 But without motivation and personal involvement, many students won’t feel encouraged to sign up for the extracurriculars that could be incredibly valuable for their future.
 Helping students and making the benefits of extracurriculars clear is an excellent place to start, but more in-depth involvement can also be incredibly helpful.

 Brainstorming ideas and thinking about what you would like to participate in is the first stage your students should get invested in.
 While you’re likely to have a few outliers who say they aren’t interested in anything, encourage participation by asking them to simply write a few of their personal interests that could translate into out-of-school activities.

-Passion is key to a successful extracurricular, so ask your students to think long and hard about activities that they’d like to do in the longer term – rather than ones they’ll quickly be over in a few weeks.
+Passion is key to a successful extracurricular, so ask your students to think long and hard about activities they’d like to do in the longer term – rather than ones they’ll quickly be over in a few weeks.
 Students may also want to think about what they’d like to do in terms of college.
-If they’re picking their major based on personal interest, then it makes sense to take part in relevant extracurriculars as well.
+If they’re picking their major based on personal interest, it makes sense to take part in relevant extracurriculars.